CheesyModz/CheesyModz.github.io/README.md

 # NOTE
 In the process of fixing / cleaning up stuff

+Due to github pages not hosting sass or less `.css` files are contained under one css file `style.css` with comments to allow browsers to cachce `.css` files results in faster loading times

 # Contact - For feedback/suggestions and/or issues/support
 Email: Garyhuang325@gmail.com